oliveirabruno01/babyagi-asi/README.md

 # How It Works<a name="how-it-works"></a>
 The script works by running an infinite loop that does the following steps:

-1-Write a function to finish the most relevant task (execution_agent);
+1- Write a function to finish the most relevant task (execution_agent);
-2-Read the changes and pass them to execution_agent again;
+2- Read the changes and pass them to execution_agent again (change_propagation_agent;

 # BASI tools

 Both agents share the same "personality" and the same chore prompt.
 Currently, I have removed the use of Pinecone but will be bringing it back into an agent to handle I/O on different babyagi memory types.

+execution_agent tools:

+- openai_call
+- memory_agent (to retrieve and/or save information)

+memory_agent tools:
+- openai_call
+- get_ada_embedding
+- append_to_index
+- search_in_index
+- create_new_index (hardcoded disabled)

+Execution_agent and memory_agent perform actions by running arbitrary Python code;

 # How to Use<a name="how-to-use"></a>
 To use the script, you will need to follow these steps: